New Tradition Recipe Trail Mix

 Nutritional Benefits

 Raisins are an excellent source of the trace mineral boron.
-They are also a very good source of antioxidants and dietary fiber and a good source of B1 and B6.
-A 3 ½ ounce serving provides 299 calories, 3.1 grams of protein, 0.5 gram of fat, and 79.2 grams of carbohydrate, with 3.7 grams of fiber and 59.2 grams of natural sugars (fructose and glucose), as well as 1.9 grams of iron and 749 grams of potassium.
+They are also a very good source of and dietary fiber and a good source of B1 and B6.
+A 3 ½ ounce serving provides 299 calories, 3.1 grams of protein, 0.5 gram of fat, and 79.2 grams of carbohydrate, with 3.7 grams of fiber and 59.2 grams of natural sugars (fructose and ), as well as 1.9 grams of iron and 749 grams of potassium.

 Health Benefits